AviiNL/webby/README.md

 ```
 Thats all there is to it!

+Look in the `example` directory for a fully working example and be amazed at it's simplicity!

 ## Controllers
 Every `.js` file in the controllers directory is the first segment of the route.
 For example `/controllers/bakery.js` will hold all routes like `http://localhost:8081/bakery`.